What is the Student Employee Program?

 The Student Employee Office is dedicated to meeting the needs of the university as well as the needs of the students.
 Our students play an integral part in many university departments.
 In return for this service, student employees are given the opportunity to expand their knowledge base and build new skills.
-Currently, the student employee program employs about 1,000 students across two campuses.
+Currently, the student employee program employs about 400 students across the St. Charles campus.